VoltRipper

 Match the bike to the rider's age and weight — an MX650 is too much bike for a small kid, and an MX350 is quickly outgrown by a teenager.

-• What it does well: cheap, widely available, real pneumatic tires and suspension, and a UL-certified system — a legitimate affordable ride-on.
+• What it does well: cheap, widely available, real pneumatic tires and suspension, and an electrical system certified compliant with UL 2272 by an accredited testing lab — the only bike in our catalog with a published device-level certification, which matters if you live somewhere that restricts uncertified system — a legitimate affordable ride-on.

 Who it's for — and who should step up